luisdavid24/luisdavid24/README.md

 Welcome to my GitHub profile!
 I'm a passionate student of computer science with a keen interest in software development.
 This README provides an overview of who I am, my skills, and the projects I'm working on.😊

 ## About Me
-I am a [Your Current Academic Level, e.g., undergraduate/graduate] student majoring in computer science.
 My journey into the world of programming started with my fascination for technology and its potential to transform ideas into reality.
 I am deeply passionate about software development and enjoy exploring new technologies and frameworks to enhance my skills.

 ## Skills
 ### Programming Languages